Oshkosh, Wisconsin

 Oshkosh (/ˈɒʃkɒʃ/) is a city in Winnebago County, Wisconsin, United States, and its county seat.
-It is located on the western shore of Lake Winnebago, adjacent to the much less populous Town of Oshkosh in the north.
+It is located along the Fox River between Lake Butte des Morts and Lake Winnebago.
 The population was 66,816 at the 2020 census, making it the ninth-most populous city in Wisconsin.
 The Oshkosh metropolitan statistical area, consisting solely of Winnebago County, had 171,730 residents.
 Oshkosh is included in the greater Fox Cities region of Wisconsin.